 People employed in agriculture in reserves and surrounding areas in Heilongjiang Provinces includes forest farm workers in the reserves and farmers in surrounding areas.
 The statistics show that average land area of forest farm workers is 20 mu per household; as for farmers in surrounding area, it is 44.5 mu per household.
 With the construction of reserves, possibilities of accidents caused by animals in Heilongjiang province will be further enhanced in a larger range.
 However, no compensation document about incidents caused by animals has been introduced in Heilongjiang Province.
 Thus farmers who specialize in planting and breeding may be affected negatively.
 The introduction of Notice on Implementing Pilot Work of Completely Stopping Commercial Deforestation will restrict the logging.
-Thus raw materials of agaric planting and farmers' income will be affected.
-The area where farmers can gather forest products will be further narrowed.
+Thus raw materials of agaric planting and farmers' income will be further narrowed.
 During the project, we can encourage farmers to take part in forest tending, wildlife monitoring and protection, and agritourism to share the mutual benefits.